widelands/widelands/doc/sphinx/source/animations.rst

 ^^^^^^^^

 Soldiers have the same animations as workers, plus additional non-directional battle animations.
 There can be multiple animations for each action in battle to be selected at random.
+Each animation for a soldier requires a range of training levels to be specified.
+An animation will be used only for soldiers within the chosen range.
+Refer to ` `Tribes.new_soldier_type`` for details on the syntax.
 For example, attacking towards the west can be defined like this::

    dirname = path.dirname(__file__)